vsmitha2002/RavenSoC-PD-Implementation-Technology-Node-14nm-/README.md

 🔥 Key Focus Areas

-🧱 Designed and implemented four hard macros for Raven SoC, optimized for area, power, and performance.
+1.Designed and implemented four hard macros for Raven SoC, optimized for area, power, and performance.

-🧩 Integrated the hard macros into the top-level design with optimized floor planning, placement, and routing.
+2.Integrated the hard macros into the top-level design with optimized floor planning, placement, and routing.

-⏱️ Achieved timing closure using Static Timing Analysis (STA) with multi-voltage domain constraints and physical optimizations.
+3.Achieved timing closure using Static Timing Analysis (STA) with multi-voltage domain constraints and physical optimizations.

 🧪 Specifications